Health Insurance

 Key takeaways

-This two-part series provides a whole lot of context about how this health insurance thing started in America and when companies got in the weird position of choosing their employee’s healthcare.
+This two-part series gives a deep dive into how health insurance started in America and when (and why) companies got in the weird position of choosing their employees' healthcare.

 You may have noticed that over the past 20 years in America, health insurance costs have gotten a little out of hand.

-Since 2010, health insurance premium growth has doubled at the rate of wages.
+Since 2010, health insurance premium expenses have outpaced wage growth.
 Costs and deductibles are spiraling upwards annually, and nearly half of all Americans carry medical debt.

 It's a mess.

-Before we get into the why, let's delve into the how, namely, how a $0.50 per month program in the Houston area snowballed into what we have now.
+Before we delve into the "why," let’s start with the "how."
+Specifically, how did a $0.50 per month program in Houston evolve into the complex system we have today?

 Justin noticed a common denominator in many of Baylor's unpaid medical bills — they belonged to local educators.
 To protect the hospital against further defaults, he piloted a program in 1923 where for $0.50 a month (which adjusts for inflation to be almost $7 in today's dollars), local teachers could gain access to an up to 21-day stay in Baylor's hospital, should they need one.